2003 Chai Chee rape and murder

 On 9 January 2003, at a flat in Chai Chee, Singapore, 26-year-old Thabun Pranee (also spelt Thabun Prance), a Thai citizen, was raped and murdered by an acquaintance of her Singaporean husband.
-Thabun's killer, 29-year-old Tan Chee Wee (陈志伟 Chén Zhìweǐ), who was a Malaysian and an assistant store supervisor, was arrested the next day after he committed the brutal crime.
+Thabun's killer, 29-year-old Tan Chee Wee (陈志伟 (Tân Chì-úi, Chén Zhìwěi)), who was a Malaysian and an assistant store supervisor, was arrested the next day after he committed the brutal crime.
 Nine months after his arrest, Tan was found guilty of murder and sentenced to death on 29 September 2003, after the trial court did not accept either the defence's theory of someone else being the killer or the claims that Tan killed Thabun in self-defence during a fight.
 After losing his appeal against the death sentence, Tan was hanged on 11 June 2004.

 Murder

 On the evening of 9 January 2003, at one of the flats in Chai Chee, 49-year-old delivery driver Ler Lee Mong returned home from work but upon his arrival, he noticed the door of his flat was left open, and there were bloodstains on the floor.
 As Ler entered the flat and went inside the master bedroom, he discovered his wife lying dead in a pool of blood, clad in only her underwear and shirt.

 The death of Ler's wife, 26-year-old Thai citizen Thabun Pranee (who was married with Ler since 2002), was classified by police as murder.
 During police investigations, it was found that a golden Rolex watch, some gold accessories belonging to Thabun, and cash amounting to around S$500 to S$600 were missing from the flat.
 Dr Gilbert Lau, a forensic pathologist, examined the body and found head injuries and a stab wound to the neck on the victim.
 He determined that the head injuries were the cause of Thabun's death, and they were inflicted with blunt force trauma to the head, and it was possibly caused by a hammer.